 We often receive questions from people about travelling or moving while receiving disability benefits: Can I leave the country while I’m on long-term disability?
 Am I allowed to move?

-I will be answering some common questions about travelling for vacations, moving, and treatment while on long-term disability.
+I will be answering some common questions about travel and long-term disability, including vacations, moving, and treatment.

 This article is part of our Ultimate Guide to Long-term Disability Benefits.